AktisIntelligence/django-safedelete/README.rst

 Documentation
 -------------

-The documentation is available `here <http://django-safedelete.readthedocs.org>`_.
+The original package documentation is available `here <http://django-safedelete.readthedocs.org>`_.

 Generate your own documentation using:

     tox -e docs